AbdullahShariq/Recommender-System/README.md

-#  Movie Recommendation System
+#  Movie Recommender System

-An intelligent and interactive movie recommendation system built using **Python**, **Machine Learning**, and a clean **Streamlit UI**.
-It suggests similar movies based on your selection, utilizing a precomputed similarity matrix for fast and accurate results.
+This project is an interactive **Movie Recommender System** built using **Python**, **Machine Learning**, and a user-friendly **Streamlit** interface.
+It provides personalized movie recommendations based on the user's selection by leveraging content-based filtering techniques.

+At its core, the system analyzes movie features and computes a similarity matrix using **Cosine Similarity**.
+Once a user selects a movie, the app quickly identifies and displays a list of similar movies, along with their posters and movie description including *Genres*,*Release data*,*Ratings* and *Overview* using data fetched from the **TMDB API**.

+Designed with simplicity, speed, and scalability in mind, this project demonstrates how machine learning can be integrated with an intuitive frontend to create a seamless user experience.

 <p align="center">
   <img src="screenshots/full_view.png" alt="Top View" width="700"/>